vbaurellano/Rivan_Day1/_Secure Network Operations.md

 ---
 &nbsp;

-## Asset Inventory Management
+## 📦 Asset Inventory Management
 *How easy is it to take home items from your company?*

+Register Windows Server 2025 to your company's inventory.

 Register the following devices to your company's inventory.
-- Windows Server 2025
 - CoreTAAS
 - CoreBABA
 - CallManager